 The County maintains a cash and investment pool for all funds under the control of the County Treasurer.
-The non-pooled investments represent those investments held for other individuals or districts to be utilized for a specific purpose or capital project.
-The County's investments are categorized below to give an indication of the level of risk assumed by the County at June 30, 2022.
+The non-pooled investments represent those investments held for districts or other entities to be utilized for a specific purpose or capital project.
+The County's investments are categorized below to give an indication of the level of risk assumed by the County at June 30, 2023.
 All investments meet collateral requirements specified by State Law.